infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-8/00_hit_reaction_plan.md

 Design a flowchart for:

-* Avoiding enemy fire while scanning
+* Avoiding opponent fire while scanning
-* Charging toward low-energy enemies
+* Charging toward low-energy opponents

 Once you're done, turn it into methods and `if` statements in your code.